oo-INDRAJEET-oo/Doctor_Appointment_System--WebDev/README.md

 # Doctor_Appointment_System--WebDev_Project
-To create a Doctor Appointment System using HTML, CSS, JavaScript, PHP, and SQl.
+To create a Doctor Appointment System using HTML, CSS, JavaScript, PHP, and SQL.

 End-Semester Project of my Internet Programming course.